Arth-Singh/JEF-Chrome-Extension/README.md

 ## Constraints, Caveats, and Exclusions

-No scoring framework is perfect — especially one designed to evaluate edge cases.
-Here are some of the current constraints and philosophical boundaries in our JEF deployment:

 - **Excluded Models**: Grok (xAI), Mistral, and Command R (Cohere) are currently excluded from scoring in *Illicit Substance* and *Copyright* scenarios.
 These models are too permissive in certain topics and skew evaluation.
 - **Roleplay Attacks Are Out of Scope**: Roleplay-style jailbreaks are theoretically infinite in variation and currently too unbounded for rigorous scoring.
 While they may prove effective, the lack of meaningful differentiators beyond model blast radius and output quality has led us to exclude them for now.
 - **Dynamic Thresholds**: Acceptance thresholds (70%, 80%, etc.) may change as we refine scoring metrics and as models evolve in their policy handling.

 ## Submissions and Transparency